Family Law

 Limited Judgment

-When preliminary matters before the court have been resolved, either by trial or agreement, the court will sign a document labeled as a “Limited Judgment”.
+When preliminary matters before the court have been resolved, either by trial or agreement, the court will sign a document labeled as a “Limited Judgment.”
 This will control the issues covered by the “Limited Judgment” until the end of the case, at which time the general judgment will control those issues.
-Classic examples of matters resolved before the case is final, and therefore which are the subject of a “Limited Judgment”, are child custody, child support, parenting time, spousal support, and use and possession of the family home.
+Classic examples of matters resolved before the case is final, and therefore which are the subject of a “Limited Judgment,” are child custody, child support, parenting time, spousal support, and use and possession of the family home.

 Lis Pendens

-This is Latin for "a suit pending," it is a written notice that a lawsuit has been filed concerning the title to or interest in a parcel of real property.
-The "Lis Pendens" (or notice of pending action) is filed with the County Recorder in the county in which the real property is located.
-This gives notice to third persons that there is a claim of interest in the real property by the party filing the “Lis Pendens”.
-Commonly used in divorces when the title to the real property is held solely in the name of the other party.
+This is Latin for "a suit pending."
+It is a written notice that a lawsuit has been filed concerning the title to or interest in a parcel of real property.
+The Lis Pendens (or notice of pending action) is filed with the County Recorder in the county in which the real property is located.
+This gives notice to third persons that there is a claim of interest in the real property by the party filing the Lis Pendens.
+Strongly recommended in divorces when the title to the real property is held solely in the name of the other party.

 Marital Asset

-All property acquired throughout the course of the marriage is treated by the court as being a “Marital Asset”, regardless of how title is held.
+All property acquired throughout the course of the marriage is treated by the court as being a “Marital Asset,” regardless of how title is held.
 All such property is subject to the court’s discretion and authority as to how it should be allocated between the parties.

 Marital Property